 Mary Baldwin makes every effort to assist students who need to obtain funding for education.
 Students should contact the Office of Financial Aid and Student Campus Employment at the time of application.
 To qualify for aid, students must be accepted in the graduate Education program (not non-degree seeking students), meet registration deadlines each semester, and make satisfactory academic progress in the work attempted.
 Aid is awarded pending approvals of federal and state agencies.

 Aid for Which Graduate Students May Qualify (Subject to approval and funding by federal and state agencies)

-Type of Aid Enrollment Repayment How to Annhy Juanas Keyuneu How to Apply Unsubsidized Stafford Loan Full-time, Half-time Monetary repayment File FAFSA Borrow from federal government through the college.
-Not need based.
+Jeacas ncquireu How to Apply Unsubsidized Stafford Monetary repayment File FAFSA Borrow from federal government through the college.
+Not need based